ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolAxesAlignedAndConstrained.rst

 IVectorGeometryToolAxesAlignedAndConstrained
 ============================================

-.. py:class:: IVectorGeometryToolAxesAlignedAndConstrained
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolAxesAlignedAndConstrained

    object

    Axes aligned using two pairs of vectors.
 One vector in each pair is fixed in these axes and the other vector serves as an independent reference.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolAxesAlignedAndConstrained

 Overview
 --------